Water Conservation Plumbing: Save Money and the Environment in 2026

 Get matched with companies for your specific needs

-Rebates, Incentives & Choosing the Right Fixtures
+Rebates, Incentives, and Choosing the Right Fixtures

 Finding Rebates in Your Area

-• Smart irrigation controllers: Up to $100 at utilities like Seattle Public Utilities
+• Smart irrigation controllers: $50 to $100 at many utilities.

 How to Choose Water-Saving Fixtures Without Sacrificing Performance